-- Functional correctness We have verified a Microkit implementation, encompassing both the library (libmicrokit) and monitor task (monitor) components, using push-button methods: Upon successful completion, the Gordian verifier confirms that a provided C function is functionally correct according to its specification. - Absence of Undefined Behaviour The proof chain with Gordian ensures the absence of common programming errors, including: - No null pointer dereferences - No incorrect use of dynamic memory during program execution (e.g., no ill-typed or dangling pointers, no out-of-bounds errors) - No arithmetic overflows and exceptions (e.g., no signed integer overflows, no division-by-zero, no invalid bit shifts, no invalid conversions) - No other undefined behavior (e.g., not trying to use values of uninitialised local variables) - Non-termination allowed It is important to note that in our specifications for the Microkit components, non-termination is always an allowed behavior. - For example, the handler loop is specified to never terminate, and the verifier explicitly confirms this property. - Re-use of Gordian The design and development of our automated verification tool for the task, Gordian, has been built with the intention to be re-used in the verification of future projects built within the Microkit framework.
+We have verified the Microkit implementation, encompassing both the library (libmicrokit) and monitor task (monitor) components, using push-button methods: Upon successful completion, the Gordian verifier confirms that a provided C function is functionally correct according to its specification.

+In particular, our proof chain with Gordian ensures the absence of Undefined Behaviour, i.e. of common programming errors, including:

+- no null pointer dereferences; - no incorrect use of dynamic memory during program execution (e.g., no ill-typed or dangling pointers, no out-of-bounds errors); - no arithmetic overflows and exceptions (e.g., no signed integer overflows, no division-by-zero, no invalid bit shifts, no invalid conversions); - no other undefined behavior (e.g., not trying to use values of uninitialised local variables).

+Furthermore, and importantly, non-termination is allowed in the sense that in our specifications for the Microkit components, non-termination is always an allowed behavior.
+For example, the handler loop is specified to never terminate, and the verifier explicitly confirms this property.

+Re-use of Gordian

+The design and development of our automated verification tool for the task, Gordian, has been built with the intention to be re-used in the verification of future projects built within the Microkit framework.